isomerpages/moht-dlc-bbe/_service-locator/Housing & Food Support.md

 permalink: /support-services/foodsupport/
 description: ""
 ---
-&gt; As a cook, it's very hard if there's not enough oil or sauce or sugar.
+&gt;As a cook, it's very hard if there's not enough oil or sauce or sugar.
 But because of Food from the Heart, I don't need to worry.
 Every time I go down (to collect food items), they say, "What you need, you take."
 This is really the best thing.
 <p>

 <table style="width:100%">